Skip to content

 url = computer.get_screenshot_url(result)

-Pages need time to load.
-Always add a wait after navigate():
+Applications need time to start.
+Always add a wait after launching software:

 computer.wait(5)